Search the website

 Chiang Mai University Youth Cultural Programme

 This exchange programme provides cross-cultural appreciation and the opportunity to work with youths from Chiang Mai University.
-The programme involves a lecture / workshop series by the faculty of the university.
-Students are given an understanding of faculty research in the political, economic, cultural and social concerns in Thailand.
+The programme involves a lecture/workshop series by the faculty of the university.
+Students are given an understanding of faculty research in Thailand's political, economic, cultural, and social environment.

-CGS hopes to imbue in each student the following:
+CGS hopes to imbue in each student the following abilities:

 - Understanding community problems with a sense of global awareness